-InnovaNor creates sustainable work in local communities which will contribute to population growth in the districts along the coastline.
+InnovaNor creates sustainable work in local communities which contributes to population growth in the districts along the coast.

-InnovaNor will ensure responsible consumption and production by focusing on production efficiency, by-product utilisation and state-of-the-art technology.
+InnovaNor contributes to responsible consumption and production by focusing on production efficiency, by-product utilisation and state-of-the-art technology.

-InnovaNor increases SalMar's local processing capacity by 30,000 tons per year, saving an estimated 42,000 tons of CO2e emissions every year.
+InnovaNor increases SalMar's local processing capacity by 30,000 tons per year, saving an estimated minimum of 20,000 tCO2e emissions every year.